sakshibansalsb/QueryMaster/README.md

 - Make sure your documents in the `data` folder are in a compatible format.
 - Adjust model names and API configurations as needed based on your requirements.
-- For any issues or questions, please refer to the library documentation or seek support from relevant community forums.